uabrc/uabrc.github.io/docs/data_management/lts/iam_and_policies.md

     - Secret Key: The private password-like credential that must be kept confidential.
 - **Stewards**: Stewards are individuals responsible for managing an allocation.
 Stewards need a full access key pair to perform tasks like creating, deleting, and maintaining buckets.
 Each steward must maintain separate key pairs for their allocations and any Lab/Core allocations they manage.
 - **Owner**: owners responsible for overseeing the management of allocated storage spaces, ensuring compliance with data management policies, and designating appropriate stewards, if needed, to assist in the management of allocation.
 Owners can include:
-    - **Lab PIs**: Manage allocated storage spaces for their respective labs.
+    - **Lab PIs**: Manage allocated storage spaces for their respective Labs.
     - **Core Director**: Manage allocated storage spaces for Core facilities.
 - **Bucket Policy**: A bucket policy is a [JSON formatted file](https://docs.fileformat.com/web/json/) that you can use to grant access permissions to your LTS bucket and the objects in it.
 Please refer to [sharing buckets and bucket policy structure](../lts/iam_and_policies.md#sharing-buckets) for more details.
 - **Identity and Access Management (IAM)**: IAM is a framework of policies, processes, and technologies used to manage digital identities and control access to resources.